cdmx-in/wappler_ac_ag_grid/README.md

 - This action enables you to reset the grid's column state to default state.
 - It is useful when you want to revert the column configuration to a default configuration.

+**Import File Data**
+- The "Import File Data" action allows to import data from CSV and XLSX files into the AG Grid.
+This action simplifies the process of populating the grid with external data sources.
+- Key Features:
+  - File Type Support: Currently, this feature supports two common file types - CSV (Comma-Separated Values) and XLSX (Microsoft Excel).
+  - File Field ID: Users must specify the "File Field ID,"

+**Get Selected Rows**
+- The "Get Selected Rows" feature is designed to retrieve selected rows.
+- This variable named "selectedRows", holds the selected data for access from other modules.

 ## License

 The AG Grid module is licensed under the MIT License.
 Please refer to the license file for more details.